dbcosta/currency-conversion/README.md

-# currency-conversion
+# Microservices - currency-conversion

-As part of the microservices demo, this is a service to convert one form of currency to another.
+This service is used to convert currency from one form to another by calling the /currency-exchange service.

+Zipkin URL - http://localhost:9411/zipkin/ You need to install the server for it to work either using docker or downloading the jar file.
+Docker command is: docker run -d -p 9411:9411 openzipkin/zipkin